 Tell us about an academic project you are working on or recently completed.

-I’m particularly proud of my volunteer work while serving as president of the Texas Alliance of Black School Educators.
-Along with a passionate group of educators, we built relationships representing the diverse demographics in Texas and formed the Texas Educational Policy Institute.
+I’m particularly proud of my volunteer work as president of the Texas Alliance of Black School Educators.
+Along with a passionate group of educators, we built relationships representing the demographic segments in Texas and formed the Texas Educational Policy Institute.
 We instructed public educators about policy and governance as it relates to public education.
 As a result, several of our fellows took their education to the next level, two were elected to public office and one worked with city officials to empower those in public education.
-I was amazed at the number of officials across the state who supported our project.
+I was amazed at the number of state officials supporting our project.

 - Culturally Responsive Pedagogy